Does Your LinkedIn Profile Make You Look Out Of Sync?

 A 2018 CareerBuilder survey found 70% of employers research candidates on social networking sites and 47% say that they’re unlikely to contact a candidate for an interview if they can’t find them online.

-As a former recruiter, I can say that LinkedIn profiles that show up in search without photos raise red flags.
+As a former recruiter and consumer, I can say that LinkedIn profiles that show up in searches without photos raise red flags.
 People wonder what the person might be hiding.

 When selecting your LinkedIn photo choose one that actually looks like you.